 This is a very steep run at the beginning to ascend Taurus Mountain.
 There are several false summits but great views across the Hudson River.
 The descent off of Taurus Mountain does not have any views but it is an easy run along a fire road most of the way until you have to ascend part of Taurus Mountain again to complete the loop.

+This is also called Bull Hill Short Loop.
 This is a very popular run and crowded on weekends.
 Arrive early!

 There are many exposed roots along the steep ascent at the beginning.